Industrialize/i11e-core/docs/api/Robot.md

 ### initRobot()

-Called when the robot is initiated.
+Optional, called when the robot is initiated.
 You can use *this.options* to get the robot parameter. for example:

 ````javascript
 const i11e = require('i11e');